GuyuanTang/BINP29_PopGen/README.md

 ## 1. Description
 HaploMap is a tool for analyzing the haplogroups on Y-chromosome and mitochondrial DNA (mtDNA) on an input dataset, which could output meaningful information for the users.
 It has three modes as the followings:
-- mode 1: finding the closest haplogroup for the query and plotting the individuals (if any) belonging to both the query and closest haplogroups on the world map.
+- mode 1: finding the closest haplogroup for the query and plotting the individuals (if any) belonging to both the query and closest haplogroups on the world map, seperated by the age intervals of the individuals.
 - mode 2: searching for the haplogroup that was defined by the query mutation, providing mutation information, and plotting the individuals (if any) in the haplogroup on the map.
 - mode 3: calculating the main haplogroup frequencies in a selected country.